-Lee Taylor is in his first season as the strength and conditioning coach for the Lady Vol basketball program and is in his third year of working with the University of Tennessee.
+Lee Taylor is in his fourth season as the strength and conditioning coach for the Lady Vol basketball program and is in his sixth year of working with the University of Tennessee.

 Taylor possesses a B.A. in exercise science and athletic training that he earned in 2008 from Missouri Valley College and is a Certified Strength and Conditioning Specialist (C.S.C.S.) and a United States Weightlifting Sports Performance Coach (USAW).